lokalized/lokalized-java/README.md

 Filenames must conform to the IETF BCP 47 language tag format.

-Here is a US English (`en-US`) localized strings file which handles two localizations:
+Here is a US English (`en-US`) localized strings file which includes a single localization:

 ```json
 {